Green Stormwater Infrastructure

 - City of Palo Alto GSI Plan: As part of regional permit requirements, the City of Palo Alto developed a GSI Plan(PDF, 23MB).
 This Plan focuses on GSI as an integral part of project design and describes how the City will gradually integrate GSI features.

-- Local Partnerships: The City partners with local community-based organizations such as Grassroot Ecology to help maintain current GSI projects, as well as Valley Water to help implement and leverage funds available for the City’s stormwater rebates.
+- Local Partnerships: The City partners with local community-based organizations such as Grassroot Ecology to help maintain current GSI projects, and Valley Water to help implement and leverage funds available for the City’s stormwater rebates.

 - Pilot Projects: The City and Grassroots Ecology are updating bioretention areas in the Southgate neighborhood to improve their performance.
 As part of this pilot project, improvements include adding compost to the soil, replacing rocks with mulch, and exchanging current plants with native and drought-tolerant species.